Moses-main/10-days-of-base-D1/README.md

 ## Project Structure

-- `src/`: Contains the smart contract source code
+- `src/`
   - `Greeter.sol`: The main contract that stores and retrieves a greeting message
-- `test/`: Contains test files
-- `script/`: Contains deployment scripts
+- `test/`
+  - `Greeter.t.sol`: Test file with unit tests for the Greeter contract
+- `script/`
+  - `DeployGreeter.s.sol`: Script to deploy and interact with the Greeter contract
+  - `Counter.s.sol`: Example script (not used in this project)

 ## Development Commands